- April 25, 2023

 Helping You Receive the Best Possible Settlement as Quickly as Possible

 When it feels like your case is dragging on, we understand how frustrating the process can be.
 The team at Strong Law works on your case as quickly and vigilantly as possible.
 We want to help you receive the settlement you deserve so you can begin to find your way back to a normal life.

 However, we will not sacrifice the best possible outcome for speed.
 We balance our desire to reach a favorable outcome quickly with ensuring that you receive the financial settlement you deserve.

 How Long After a Car Accident Can You File a Claim?

 We always recommend that injury victims contact our team as soon as they can after the accident.
 This gives our car accident lawyers the most amount of time to begin investigating the case while the evidence remains fresh in the minds of witnesses.

 However, there are reasonable circumstances in which a victim may choose to delay a filing.
 Perhaps you weren’t certain about the severity of your injuries.
 Perhaps you did not understand your rights in seeking compensation for your physical and emotional trauma.
 Maybe you hoped the whole matter would just take care of itself.

 We Will Let You Know How Long You Have to Sue After Your Car Accident

-When you are wondering how long you have to sue after an accident, understand that the three-year window applies in a typical case.
-There are exceptions, although they are rare.
-Even if you believe you are beyond the statute of limitations deadline, call Strong Law at 206-741-1053 today for a free consultation.
+Even if you believe you fall outside the statute of limitations deadline, call Strong Law at 206-741-1053 today for a free consultation.
 We can help you determine the best way to move forward.